 Leon Hauck

 Leon Hauck brings with him 40 years of music performance and directing.
-He was the choir director at the Denver First Seventh-day Adventist Church and is currently the director of Restoration, a vocal octet.
-He studied piano under Virginia Gene Rittenhouse for several years, and at the age of 17 placed 1st in the New England Piano Teachers Association competition.
-He is an active trombone player, as well as an active singer with Restoration.
+He was the choir director at the Denver First Seventh-day Adventist Church for several years.
+He is also the director of Restoration, a vocal octet.
+He studied piano under Virginia Gene Rittenhouse for several years, and at the age of 17 placed first in the New England Piano Teachers Association competition.
+He is an active trombone player with the Markham Brass, as well as an active singer with Restoration.

 The Music